 Many claim that fall is the best time to transplant trees and shrubs.
 Fall transplants can benefit from the months of cooler, moister weather ahead.
 Thanks to autumn rains, the plant’s roots get a chance to grow before summer’s heat dries up the earth.
-Strong roots anchor a new transplant into its new location and help stock up needed nutrients.
+Strong roots anchor a new transplant into its new location and help stock up on needed nutrients.

-Compare this to spring-planted trees that will have few roots out into the yard when summer heat arrives so soon after planting.
+Compare this to spring planted trees that will have few roots out into the yard when the summer heat arrives so soon after planting.
 You’ll certainly have to irrigate early and often with spring planting.
 On the other hand, those who consider spring the best time to transplant trees and shrubs note that the new transplants don’t have to deal with winter right away.
 Trees transplanted in fall must face winter winds and cold temperatures before they get settled in their new location.

 When to Move Perennials?

 The key to moving perennials is not to choose a bad time.
 You should never move perennials when they are in flower.
 Wait at least a few weeks after a plant flowers to pick up the shovel.
-One rule of thumb is to transplant fall-blooming perennials in spring and spring-flowering perennials in fall.
+One rule of thumb is to transplant fall-blooming perennials in spring and spring flowering perennials in fall.

 Don’t transplant perennials where the weather is hot, either.
 Every time you dig up a plant, it loses some roots.
 In hot weather, this root deficit may make it impossible for a transplant to cool itself.